arcus-azure/.github/profile/README.md

 - [Arcus Templates](https://github.com/arcus-azure/arcus.templates)
 - [Arcus Web API](https://github.com/arcus-azure/arcus.webapi)

+We are open to contributions!
+For more infomration, see our [contribution guide](../CONTRIBUTING.md).

-We are open to contributions and happy to have you as a [listed end-user](https://github.com/arcus-azure/arcus#customers)!
+Are you using Arcus?
+We are appy to have you as a [listed end-user](https://github.com/arcus-azure/arcus#customers)!